aminrj/aminrj.github.io/_posts/2026-03-15-RAG-mitigation-strategies.md

     flag("TIGHT_CLUSTER — potential coordinated injection, review required")
 ```

-**Why most teams skip it:** It feels like over-engineering.
+Most teams skip this because it feels like over-engineering.
 "Our contributors aren't going to inject malicious documents."
 Until a Confluence integration gets compromised.
 Until an adversarial customer uploads content in a multi-tenant deployment.
 Until an insider with legitimate wiki access decides to plant something.

 The check runs at ingestion time, on embeddings you're already computing, using under 50 lines of Python.
 The cost is negligible.
 The blast radius of not having it is substantial.

-**Check your implementation now:**
+Check your implementation:

 - [ ] Does your ingestion pipeline compute embeddings before storage?
 - [ ] Is there any similarity check between incoming and existing documents?